-This cranberry, pecan, and mushroom turkey meatloaf recipe is meant to remind you of Thanksgiving dinner.
+This Mushroom Turkey Meatloaf with Cranberry Glaze is meant to remind you of Thanksgiving dinner.
 Just add your favorite sides!

 When I make cranberry sauce for Thanksgiving, I often add a bit more sugar and some cinnamon, cloves, and allspice.
-Here, I’ve kept the ingredients for the glaze.
+Here, I’ve kept the ingredients for the glaze simple.
 You’ll just want to make sure to mash the cooked berries.

-After glazing this meatloaf, I’d recommend serving this cranberry sauce thinned and warmed with a tablespoon or more of balsamic vinegar.
+After glazing this meatloaf, I’d recommend serving this cranberry glaze thinned and warmed with a tablespoon or more of balsamic vinegar.
 That makes it more ketchup than jam.

 While some meatloaves can be thrown together and baked immediately, this recipe requires a bit of pre-cooking.
 Cooking the onions and mushrooms gets rid of the raw onion taste and reduces the water in the mushrooms so the meatloaf holds together better.
 You can roast and then chop the garlic separately if you prefer.

-And the rest of the ingredients, all chopped small.
+Add the vegetables and the rest of the ingredients, all chopped small, to a large bowl.
 Don’t skip the step of toasting the nuts, which really brings out their flavor.
 I promise that once you start toasting nuts before using them in recipes, you won’t go back.

 Mix everything together except for the egg and turkey.
 And then incorporate those with your hands.
 There’s no need to knead.
 Your goal is just to make sure that everything is mixed together.

 Unlike my taco meatloaf, which really tastes like taco, this turkey meatloaf is not going to fool you into thinking that you’re eating turkey dinner.
-But it’s healthier than an average meatloaf due to the turkey.
+But it’s better for you than an average meatloaf due to the turkey.
 And if you add some good meatloaf sides, well, that’s the best part of Thanksgiving anyway.
-Except for the pie, of course.
+Except for the apple pie, of course.

 Yes, meatloaf freezes very well.
 Just slice it before freezing, wrap it well, and put it in a freezer bag.
-Reheat it in the oven in a pan covered with foil.
+Reheat it in the oven in a foil-covered pan.

 Cranberry, Pecan, and Mushroom Turkey Meatloaf